 Payments made to an NPO may qualify for tax relief as business deductions in appropriate cases.
 Thus, lawyers would normally be able to deduct the fees they pay to the Canadian Bar Association (a non-profit) if the lawyer is practicing.

-For more information on the government’s plans to support Canadian Journalism, please refer to https://www.canada.ca/en/revenue-agency/programs/about-canada-revenue-agency-cra/federal-government-budgets/budget-2019-investing-middle-class/canadian-journalism.html.
+Please refer to the CRA’s site for more information on the government’s plans to support Canadian Journalism.

 While for most organizations, this may be a relatively small concession, it is very valuable when major purchases are made or when a building is being constructed.
 Indeed, many organizations which might not otherwise wish to be registered as a charity do so to qualify for GST rebates.